ChapelR/custom-macros-for-sugarcube-2/readme.md

 	It's early. // will appear if the 'time' cycle's current value is 'early'
 <<elseif checkCycle('time', 'late')>>\
 	It's getting late. // will appear if the 'time' cycle's current value is 'late'
+<<else>>
+	It's late. // will appear if the 'time' cycle's current value is 'night'
 <</if>>
 ```